 Similar to many other lawn mower parts, the fuel filter should be replaced every year.
 This is the perfect time to replace the fuel filter because the rest of the gas tank will also be clean.

-Check the fuel lines to make sure thee are no cracks and the lines are not dry rotted.
+Check the fuel lines to make sure there are no cracks and the lines are not dry-rotted.
 If they are, you need to replace them.
 Most fuel lines are made of 1/4 inch or 5/16 inch rubber fuel hose.

 Put the Tank Back Together

 Now that everything is all clean, you need to put it all back together.
 Before putting everything back together, be sure to replace all of the parts that needed to be replaced.
 Here are the parts you should consider replacing:

 - Gas tank

 It is easier to go ahead and replace these parts while the lawn mower is torn apart.
 Replacing the parts will allow your lawn mower to run better.
 Don’t forget to reconnect the spark plug and connect the lawn mower battery.

 Lastly, all you have to do is fill up the gas tank!
 Since you cleaned out your entire gas tank, you should use new fuel in the tank.
 Putting the old fuel in the tank will add more dirt and debris.